 5-Star or not, hotels to display status at reception, websites

-Ministry officials said that the new set of guidelines were aimed at streamlining hotel classifications to make them simple, transparent and time-bound.
+Ministry officials said the new set of guidelines was aimed at streamlining hotel classifications to make them simple, transparent and time-bound.

 Hotels in India are categorised under five categories -- 1-5 star -- depending on the amenities they provide.